Denver Police Department launches racial data collection program

-DENVER, Colo. -- Do Denver police officers engage in racial-profiling during traffic stops?
+DENVER -- Do Denver police officers engage in racial-profiling during traffic stops?
 That’s the question behind the launch of a new demographic data collection program hitting our city.

 In the coming months, Denver Police officers will be required to collect information on the ethnicity of the person they make contact with during traffic and pedestrian stops.
 Denver Police said it will improve community-police relationships and measure whether biased policing exists within DPD.